ElTh0r0/iqpuzzle/create-level.md

 [back](./)
 # [](#create-your-own-level)Create your own level
 Own puzzle levels can be created as a text file stored with **.conf** file extension.
-Afterwards they can be loaded via _"Game -> New game"_.
+Afterwards they can be loaded via _"Game -> Choose new game -> Open own board..."_.
 As an example, the following parts belonging to level **pento_T.conf**:

 ```ini
 [General]